Parties to Crime Lecture

 1.0 Introduction

-It is not always just the person that carries out the actus reus of the offence that has been involved.
+It is not always just the person who carries out the actus reus of the offence who has been involved.
 Other people can play a part in the crime alongside this person and they too can be liable for it in law, despite not committing the crime and getting their hands dirty themselves.
-For example, a person hiring a hitman to carry out their undesirable activities for them will not be absolved of any liability for the crimes he carries out even though they themselves did not physically commit said offence.
+For example, a person hiring a hitman to carry out their undesirable activities for them will not be absolved of any liability for the crimes the hitman carries out, even though they themselves did not physically commit the offence.

 The principal offender is the person who carries out the actus reus, or in lay terms, the main perpetrator of the offence.

 A joint principal contributes to the actus reus by committing their own independent act.
-For example, in a battery a joint principal would throw a punch of their own at the victim so be equally liable.
+For example, in a battery a joint principal would throw a punch of their own at the victim, so would be equally liable.

 It is possible that the principal offender will not carry out the actus reus of their chosen offence themselves, but instead utilise an innocent third party to carry out the actus reus instead.
 There are two distinct situations where this could arise.